scriptPilot/app-framework/docs/test.md

 The Android emulator requires installed Android Studio - please read the chapter [Software requirements](software.md) for details.

-To change the default emulator, you have to open Android Studio and configure the default deployment target.
+To change the default emulator, you have to open Android Studio and configure the default deployment target at *Tools > Android > AVD Manager*.

 ## Own device